SasView/sasview/src/sans/models/media/model_functions.rst

 .. image:: img/image181.JPG

-** Figure.
-1D plot using the default values (w/200 data point).**
+* Figure.
+1D plot using the default values (w/200 data point).*

 REFERENCE

-Debye, Anderson, Brumberger, "Scattering by an Inhomogeneous Solid.
+P Debye, H R Anderson, H Brumberger, *Scattering by an Inhomogeneous Solid.
 II.
-The Correlation Function and its Application", J. Appl.
-Phys.
-28 (6), 679 (1957).
+The Correlation Function* *and its Application*, *J. Appl.
+Phys.*, 28(6) (1957) 679

-Debye, Bueche, "Scattering by an Inhomogeneous Solid", J. Appl.
-Phys.
+P Debye, A M Bueche, *Scattering by an Inhomogeneous Solid*, *J. Appl.
+Phys.*, 20 (1949) 518
-20, 518 (1949).

-*2013/09/09 - Description reviewed by King, S. and Parker, P.*
+*2013/09/09 - Description reviewed by King, S and Parker, P.*